 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, SoFi reported total carbon emissions of approximately 4,387,000 kg CO2e.
-This figure includes Scope 1 emissions of about 328,300 kg CO2e, Scope 2 emissions of approximately 1,730,300 kg CO2e, and significant Scope 3 emissions, which comprise business travel at around 1,453,500 kg CO2e and employee commute emissions of about 874,900 kg CO2e.
-Despite the substantial emissions, SoFi has not disclosed any specific reduction targets or initiatives aimed at decreasing their carbon footprint.
-The absence of defined climate commitments suggests that while the company is aware of its emissions profile, it has yet to establish formal strategies to mitigate its environmental impact.
-As a financial services provider headquartered in the US, SoFi's climate commitments will be crucial in aligning with industry standards and addressing growing concerns regarding corporate sustainability.
+This figure includes Scope 1 emissions of about 328,300 kg CO2e, Scope 2 emissions of approximately 1,730,300 kg CO2e, and significant Scope 3 emissions, which comprise business travel emissions of about 1,453,500 kg CO2e and employee commute emissions of approximately 874,900 kg CO2e.
+Despite the detailed emissions reporting, SoFi has not disclosed any specific reduction targets or initiatives aimed at decreasing their carbon footprint.
+The absence of defined climate commitments suggests that while the company is tracking its emissions, it may not yet have established formal strategies to mitigate its environmental impact.
+As a financial services provider headquartered in the US, SoFi's emissions profile reflects the broader industry context, where many companies are increasingly focusing on sustainability and carbon reduction.
+However, without concrete targets or pledges, SoFi's commitment to addressing climate change remains unclear.

 Access structured emissions data, company-specific emission factors, and source documents